Full Day Low-Carb Meal Plan for Type 2 Diabetes (Real-Life Example)

 We’ve been following this routine for just three weeks.

-Before I deliver his meal, I check his blood sugar—it’s consistently between 117 and 124.
-Two hours later, it stays steady between 103 and 116.
+Before I deliver his meal, I check his blood sugar—it’s consistently between 90 and 105.
 That may not be “perfect” yet, but compared to where he started—360 at diagnosis—it feels like a miracle in motion.

 If you want the backstory, you can read the full post about how he was diagnosed.
 And if you’re looking for more, my collection of low-carb comfort meals might help you build a rhythm that works in your own kitchen.